 The FAANP Mentorship Program is a one-year program in which applicants with well-defined goals are matched with an AANP Fellow volunteer who serves as a mentor in working toward this goal.
 Mentee-mentor dyads as paired based on subject matter, rather than geography.
 Each pair will have an opportunity to meet during a mentorship orientation meeting during the AANP 2019 National Conference and afterwards will work remotely by phone or email.

 Must be a current AANP member in good standing

 Must attend mentorship orientation at the AANP 2019 National Conference

 Accepted Project Areas

 Policy & Advocacy

-You will be expected to attend the national conference in Denver, June 26-July 1, 2018, to meet your mentor and establish the pattern of the mentorship process that will last for the year between meetings.
+You will be expected to attend the national conference in Indianapolis, June 18-23, 2019, to meet your mentor and establish the pattern of the mentorship process that will last for the year between meetings.

 Short, periodic interim reports of progress will be expected 2-3 times during the mentorship.
 Instructions will be sent to the mentee via email.
 It is expected that these brief updates will be developed collaboratively by the mentee and mentor.